 - Premium holidays: You can ask for a temporary stoppage of premium payments.
 This does not terminate your ILP.

 - Flexibility in coverage: An ILP allows you to adjust your insurance coverage as required.
 However increasing your coverage may require medical underwriting.

 When compared to other insurance policies, you’ve probably noticed that an ILP offers higher projected returns.
 (Most likely, you heard about it from your insurance agent.)
 This is not hyperbole or some kind of marketing tactic; ILPs really can give you more bang for your buck.

 This is because when you sign up for an ILP, you are dealing directly with the market (through the appointed fund managers).
 You see, the premiums you pay each month are used to buy units in a fund.
-These units are then held on your behalf, until you decide to redeem them – i.e., sell them off in return for cash.
+These units are then held on your behalf, until you decide to redeem them (in other words, sell them off in return for cash).